sfosc/sfosc/content/sfosc-book/governance.md

 their interests are in conflict with yours, they will never be seriously threatened.
 We’ve curtailed the rights of the individual members to increase the rights of the corporations.
-Put on the veil of ignorance, and imagine the difference between coming out the other side a Platinum Member versus and Individual Member.
+Put on the veil of ignorance, and imagine the difference between coming out the other side a Platinum Member versus an Individual Member.

 Given this analysis, what are the attributes of a sustainable open source